indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   using Sphinx's support for doing so.
 The documentation should now look more familiar to Python developers familiar with Sphinx for Python API documentation.
-* PyOxidizer now stores persistent artifacts in a per-user *cache* directory.
+* PyOxidizer now stores persistent artifacts (like Rust toolchains) and downloaded Python distributions) in a per-user *cache* directory.
 See :ref:`pyoxidizer_cache` for more.
 * The ``pyoxidizer`` CLI now accepts ``--verbose`` as a sub-command argument.
   Previously, it was only accepted as an argument before the sub-command name.
 * Generated Rust projects (which can be temporary as part of building binaries)